 After 100 days I had lost 30 lbs. and LOWERED my total cholesterol from 156 mg/dL to 70 with a HDL of 28 and a LDL of 26.
 I feel fuller; eat less, sleep well and snore infinitely less compared to before the heart attack.
 I do not snack as I used to.
 500 calories of veggies, fruits and nuts fills me up more than a steak and potato meal, and I stay fuller longer.

-Although I received great care in the hospital, I have had to educate myself by reading the books Prevent and Reverse Heart Disease by Caldwell B. Esselstyn Jr., MD and The China Study by T. Colin Campbell PhD.
+Although I received great care in the hospital, I have had to educate myself by reading the books Prevent and Reverse Heart Disease by Caldwell B. Esselstyn Jr., MD and The China Study by T. Colin Campbell, PhD and Thomas Campbell, MD.
 I highly recommend you read these two books!
 I also searched the internet for as much on plant-based diets as I could find.

 The medical community is good at repairing the body; they are not so good at educating their patients.
 I must also say that perhaps 90% of patients do not ask enough questions.
 Educate yourself.
 Knowledge will extend your personal “shelf life”!

-Dennis was raised in a “traditional German family” where there was an emphasis on meat and dairy consumption.
+Dennis Heinz was raised in a “traditional German family” where there was an emphasis on meat and dairy consumption.
 The kitchen was incomplete without a bacon grease container on the stove.
 Now, a professional chef, he is retired from Radio Broadcast Management.
 Dennis lives with his wife in the woods of Washington State.
 Currently he is Executive Director for the area food bank and works in conjunction with the National Park Service as Executive Director for a Youth Camp.
-He has embraced the Whole Food, Plant-Based (WFPB) lifestyle and is currently enrolled in the Plant-Based Nutrition Certificate.
+He has embraced the Whole Food, Plant-Based (WFPB) lifestyle and is a graduate of the Plant-Based Nutrition Certificate.